If you’re looking for upcoming electric cars in India, then you’ve come to the right place.

 In terms of value proposition, the Mercedes EQC is quite better than the Audi e-Tron which is expected to cost a whopping Rs.
 1.2 crore, when launched in India.

-Why You Should Wait For Upcoming Electric Cars In India 2019/2020
+Why You Should Wait For Upcoming Electric Cars In India 2021 And Beyond

 The global market is shifting to adopt electric vehicles on a mass scale.
 The problem of air pollution and ever-improving battery technologies are some of the main factors behind this movement.

 You can also check out our list of all the new electric cars worldwide to get a better idea of how the auto market is changing.
-The biggest EV disruptor, Tesla, is about to enter China and with the latest tax break from the Chinese government, it is expected to sell a record number of electric cars.
+The biggest EV disruptor, Tesla, has already forayed into the Chinese market and is about to enter India.